Threat abatement plan

 About the plan

-This threat abatement plan, therefore, has two goals:
+This threat abatement plan has two broad goals:

 - to prevent amphibian populations or regions that are currently chytridiomycosis-free from becoming infected by preventing further spread of the amphibian chytrid within Australia